16 Benefits of Gardening in Early Childhood

-Angela Russ is a mom-preneur, children’s author, trainer on the subject of early childhood, and award-winning artist/producer of music for young children.
+Angela Russ-Ayon is a mom-preneur, children’s author, trainer on the subject of early childhood, and award-winning artist/producer of music for young children.
 She presents educational strategies to child care providers, parents, and teachers nationwide for AEYCs, R & Rs, and the like.
-She is a voting member of the Recording Academy and is the sole owner of the Russ InVision record label.
+She is a voting member of the Recording Academy and is the sole owner of Russ InVision Records.
 For more information on Angela, her workshops and accomplishments you are welcome to visit www.abridgeclub.com. © 2019, Russ InVision.
 All rights reserved.

 For information: Contact: Angela Russ-Ayon Phone: 562-421-1836 E-mail: firstname.lastname@example.org